-This particular solution is not for novice user as the change done meanwhile this is just irreversible.
-Follow the below mentioned steps to manually make Windows registry entries:
+This particular solution is not for the novice users because the change did meanwhile this is just irreversible.
+Follow the below-mentioned steps to manually make Windows registry entries:

 - Tap to the start button and type regedit in the search box.

-- Registry editor option will appear on screen.
+- The registry editor option will appear on the screen.
 After then Select MS Access key.

 - Now open File menu and choose for the Export option.

-- Make selection for the destination folder from the Save in
+- Make a selection for the destination folder from the Save in

-- Assign name for the backup file in File Name box and name of preferred branch in Export range box and
+- Assign a name for the backup file in File Name box and name of the preferred branch i++n Export range box and

 Now you must have got how to resolve “Microsoft Access Has Detected Corruption…” error.
-If the manual fixes fails to resolve the access database corruption issue then go with the automatic solution.
-As this software solution is a guaranteed solution to fix the Access corruption issue.
+If the manual fixes fail to repair Access database then go with the software solution.
+This software solution is a guaranteed solution to fix Access corruption issue.